 Patients we spoke with and patient feedback we reviewed was positive.
 We looked at surveys and online reviews.
 We observed numerous positive interactions, in person and on the telephone, between staff and patients.

 Patients said staff were compassionate and understanding when they were in pain, distress or discomfort.
+We saw examples of staff support and compassion in ensuring patients received urgent treatment and care.

 Privacy and dignity